 Before you can execute the default-metric commands, you must initiate the ripng context.
-(See "Context Initiation" on page 198.)
+(See "Initiating the ripng context can take up to four steps." on page 228.)

 set default-metric number

 set default-metric number

 number The metric for the routes redistributed into RIPng.
 This metric value can be from 1 to 15.